A used car warranty could help with the cost of expensive repairs if your vehicle breaks down, but before you buy cover check:

 What cover do you need?

-When you have worked out if your car is eligible for a warranty, use this comparison to find the cover you need.
+When you have worked out if your car is eligible for a warranty, find the cover you need.
 Most used car warranties cover your:

 Brakes and suspension